ypark9/yopa.page/content/blog/2026-07-02-where-to-run-agent-generated-code.en.md

 ## Pitfalls I'd watch for

 - **Isolation is not a license to skip input handling.** VM-level isolation stops an escape.
 It does not stop the agent from cheerfully running `rm -rf` on the data volume you mounted, or exfiltrating a secret you passed in as an env var.
 Isolation contains blast radius; it doesn't decide what's inside the blast.
-- **The 8-hour resume window is a cost trap if you forget about it.** A suspended microVM still bills baseline compute.
-An agent that suspends tasks and never cleans them up is a slow leak.
-Track and reap suspended VMs like you'd track idle connections.
+- **Suspension is not the same as running.** A suspended microVM preserves memory and disk and incurs snapshot-storage charges; baseline compute is charged while it is running.
+Terminate work you no longer need, and track suspended snapshots as well as active VMs.
-- **Regional availability is narrow at launch.** N. Virginia, Ohio, Oregon, Tokyo, Ireland.
-If your agents run elsewhere, this isn't an option yet, and designing around it now means a migration later.
+- **Regional availability has already changed.** The initial five regions expanded to ten on August 19, 2026: N. Virginia, Ohio, Oregon, Tokyo, Ireland, Mumbai, Singapore, Sydney, Frankfurt, and Stockholm.
+Check the [current regional capability](https://docs.aws.amazon.com/lambda/latest/dg/microvms-launching.html) before designing around a region.
 - **HTTPS-URL-per-microVM changes your network model.** Each VM gets its own endpoint.
 That's convenient, but it's also a lot of ephemeral surface.
 Front it, log it, and don't let those URLs leak into agent-visible context where a prompt injection could target them.

 ## What to do